 MSDF is a joint project of the Accelerated Cure Project for MS (ACP), which creates the site’s content and directs its outreach activities; the MassGeneral Institute for Neurodegenerative Disease (MIND), which developed and supports the site's platform; and the Max Planck Institute for Molecular Genetics, which curates MSGene.

 MSDF is a free resource supported by a generous grant from its founding donor, EMD Serono, a global biopharmaceutical company focusing on neurodegenerative diseases.
-We received additional funding from the National Multiple Sclerosis Society.
+We received additional funding from the National Multiple Sclerosis Society and from Genzyme.
 The forum operates completely independently of its funders, who have no influence over the site's content or operations.